Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

     used for the sparse tensor of 16, 32, and 64."
 />

-Comparing performance for half precision to the [dense baseline][#fig-7] we again see one clear win.
+Comparing performance for half precision to the [dense baseline][#fig-7] we see a clear win.
 Using a block size of 64, the triton implementation begins to outperform the dense matrix multiply at 60% sparsity.
-Unfortunately, this does not hold for smaller block sizes with 32 reach >1x speedup at 90% sparsity, and block size 16 only passing this point at 99%.
+Unfortunately, this does not hold for smaller block sizes with 32 reach >1x speedup above 80% sparsity, and block size 16 only passing this point above 90%.

 <img src="posts/improvements-to-bsr-matrix-multiplication-in-pytorch/bsr_dense_mm_half_vs_dense.png"
     name="fig-7"